AnanyaA207/ASL-Sign-Predictor/README.md

 - 👋 Detects hand via webcam
 - 📍 Extracts 21 hand landmarks (x, y, z)
 - 🧠 Classifies your sign using a trained `.pkl` model
-- ✅ Gives feedback and moves on to the next letter
 - 📷 Shows a reference image for each letter so you can copy the pose

 ---

-## 🚀 Try It Yourself

 ### 🔧 Requirements